ecmwf-lab/ecml-tools/README.md

 |a|b|c|d| + |e|f|g|h| => |a|b|c|d|e|f|g|h|

-If a variable is present in more that one file, that last occurrence of that variable will be used, and will be position of the first occurrence of that name.
+If a variable is present in more that one file, that last occurrence of that variable will be used, and will be at the position of the first occurrence of that name.

 Please note that you can join more than two `zarr` files.